irshadjsr21/Shark-Validator/README.md

   "password":
     [
-      { "error": "\'password\' should not be less than 8 characters.", "validator": "isLen",
+      { "error": "'password' should not be less than 8 characters.", "validator": "isLen",
         "value": "123456",
         "path": "password"